borzacchiello/seninja/readme.md

 The plugin is implemented as an emulator of LLIL instructions that builds and manipulates z3 formulas.

 SENinja simulates a debugger: the execution is _path driven_, only one state is _active_ and executes instructions.
 The other states, generated at branches, are saved in a _deferred queue_.
 At any time, the active state can be changed with a deferred one.

-Refer to (this survey)[https://arxiv.org/pdf/1610.00502.pdf] if you want to know more about symbolic execution.
+Refer to [this survey](https://arxiv.org/pdf/1610.00502.pdf) if you want to know more about symbolic execution.

 ### Commands
 ![](pictures/commands.png)

-The plugin adds the following command accessible through the GUI:
+The plugin adds the following commands, accessible through the GUI:
 - `Start symbolic execution`: can be executed by right-clicking on an instruction.
 The command creates a symbolic state at the current address.
 By default, the uninitialized registers and memory locations are considered symbolic (this can be changed in the settings).
 This new state becomes the active state, highlighted in green on the disassembly graph.
 - `Change current state`: can be executed by right-clicking on a deferred state (highlighted in red on the disassembly graph).
 The deferred state becomes the new active state.
 If more than one state is at that address, the last one that reached the address becomes the active state.
 - `Step`: when executed, the active state executes one instruction.